RaidasGrisk/redditcoins-backend/README.md

     // this part is made by other models
     // sentiment, topic assignment, etc.
     // must not be overwritten by db refresh
-    // update this only by running code on
+    // update this by running expensive
-    // above data part
+    // code dependent on the above data
     'metadata': {
         'sentiment': 1,
         'topics': {